jostmey/NakedAttention/README.md

 To run the code, simply execute python3 model_and_script.py, or you can refer to results.txt.

 With this foundational understanding of self-attention, you're now equipped with the essential knowledge to comprehend how transformer models function.
 Your next step is to explore further resources on constructing transformer models based on self-attention mechanisms.
 Good luck!

+## Issues

+Please feel free to reach out if you encounter any issues or even have suspicions about potential problems within this repository.
+Your feedback is greatly appreciated and will help ensure the accuracy and quality of the content presented.

+## Acknowledgements

+Thanks to [GaggiX](https://news.ycombinator.com/user?id=GaggiX) for helping identify issues with this repository.

 ## Requirements
 * [Python3](https://www.python.org/)